 Best Personal Cooler: Evapolar evaCHILL Portable Evaporative Conditioner

 The price of tent air conditioners might shock you, but the evaChill evaporative cooler is a more affordable product to provide an air-conditioned tent or RV.
 Although it doesn’t use a true AC compressor, it’s a well-designed cheap air cooler great for camping.
+And it’s easy to power this small device.

 Why we love it